Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 # Manage offers for POS

-To offer products in Venduo POS, it is recommended to create the products in advance and create the corresponding offers afterwards in order to be able to distribute them properly in the system.
+To offer products in POS, it is recommended to create the products in advance and create the corresponding offers afterwards in order to be able to distribute them properly in the system.

 ## Create products for POS